Danny Brown: Early life

 At age 18, Brown became a drug dealer: "Once I got above a certain age, all that parent shit stopped.
 My mom and my pops split up.
 Once my pops left, I was the man of the house.
 I always told myself I was going to be a rapper my whole life.
 I was selling drugs since that's what all my friends were doing.
 And it was kind of like something to rap about maybe."
 Although his intentions were to stop once he got in trouble with the law, Brown was already too accustomed to the lifestyle: "I always told myself once I got my first [legal] case I was gonna stop.
 Then I got my first case, but I didn't stop.
 I got distribution and manufacturing and possession with intent to distribute.
 I was 19."
 His run-ins with the law didn't stop there: "I caught my second case loitering with some weed, but it violated my probation but I ran and I didn't go to court.
 I just ran for like at least five years.
 But once I got caught I had to do eight months. [...]
 I had nothing else, so I just started going back to studying music and trying to become a rapper."
 After his release from jail in 2002, he began to take his passion seriously and turn it into a career: "I had more confidence when I got out of jail because the day when I got out of jail I started selling weed.
 I ain't had no money after the first two months, like, 'I was way better off in jail.'
 By then I was already making my New York trips and going to recording studios so I was already serious when I got locked up."

 Brown began his career in a hip hop group called Rese'vor Dogs, alongside fellow Detroit-based rappers Chips and Dopehead.
 In 2003, the trio independently released an album titled Runispokets-N-Dumpemindariva under Ren-A-Sance Entertainment and F.B.C.
 Records.
-In the summer of 2003, the group received mild rotation on Detroit radio stations with their lead single, "Yes".
+In the summer of 2003, the group received mild rotation on Detroit radio stations with their lead single, "Yess".
 After growing up on hip hop and tuning his rhyming skills in the city, Brown landed the attention of Roc-A-Fella Records A&R Travis Cummings, who flew Brown out to New York City, where he began recording in other artists' studios.
 After a lack of success with Roc-A-Fella, Brown returned to Detroit and eventually linked up with Detroit-based producer Nick Speed.